-The social contract: What the people of Guam expect in exchange for surrendering their freedom durin
+The social contract: What people expect in exchange for surrendering their freedom

 “Man is born free, and he is everywhere in chains.”
 The famous opening line to Rousseau’s “Social Contract” sums up our inescapable reality.
 We are governed by laws, choking on rules and bound by duties.
 We can’t drink and drive.
 We buckle up.
 We pay our taxes.

 The Covid-19 crisis has triggered additions to the list of things we are pressed to do.
 Wear face coverings.
 Stand six feet apart from other people.
 Sanitize.
 Lock up behind your doors.
 Shutter up your business.
 Steer clear of public parks and beaches.

 Written in 1762, the “Social Contract” has reemerged in political and academic discussions, pushed to the fore by the Covid-19 pandemic.
 The restrictions imposed by governments around the world to curb further spread of the coronavirus remind us of the delicate equilibrium between democracy and obedience to the government in exchange for protection.

 By definition, “social contract” is an “implicit agreement among the members of a society to cooperate for social benefits, for example by sacrificing some individual freedom for state protection.”
 In these desperate times, this is nonnegotiable.